 Sarawak, one of the two Malaysian states in Borneo, maintains its own immigration controls.
 Although a visa is free, travelers receive a separate stamp for Sarawak that may be of a shorter duration.

 Although hardly exhaustive, a few of the top places to visit in Malaysia include:

 - Kuala Lumpur: Malaysia's capital city can be a little hectic and appear grungy to the uninitiated, but it has a unique character that will definitely win you over!
 Hidden delights abound in the big city.

-- Penang: A UNESCO World Heritage Site because of the colonial history, the large island off the west coast of Malaysia and settlement of Georgetown are famous for a thriving food scene and multicultural heritage.
+- Penang: Penang is a large island off the west coast of Malaysia.
+Made a UNESCO World Heritage city because of its colonial history, the settlement of Georgetown is famous for a thriving food scene and multicultural heritage.

 - Borneo: Malaysia shares the world's third largest island with Indonesia and Brunei.
 On Borneo, you'll find a nature-lover's dream with wild orangutans and plenty of national parks teeming with rainforest.
 Flights from Kuala Lumpur to Borneo are tantalizingly cheap.

 - The Islands: Langkawi and Tioman Island are very popular islands to visit, as are the two Perhentian Islands; each has their own distinct personality and plenty of perfect beaches.
 The diving in the Perhentian Islands is inexpensive and excellent.